AbhishekKumarSingh00/Binomial_and_Gaussian_distributions/README.md

 ## Files

-It has Binomialdistribution.py, Gaussiandistribution.py, Generaldistibution.py  major classes.
+It has Binomialdistribution.py, Gaussiandistribution.py, Generaldistibution.py  major classes
-Binomialdistribution.py and Gaussiandistribution.py are derived class of Generaldistibution.py.
+Binomialdistribution.py and Gaussiandistribution.py are derived class of Generaldistibution.py
 Example :-
 from dist_prob_binomial_gaussian import Gaussian       //For Gaussian distribution from dist_prob_binomial_gaussian import Binomial       //For Binomial distribution